bootstrap-vue/bootstrap-vue/src/components/form-date/README.md

 Note that when `value-as-date` prop is set, the returned `Date` object will be in the browser's default timezone.

 If `<b-form-date>` has a value set for the `name` prop, a hidden input will be created which will have its `name` attribute set to the value of the `name` prop, and the value attribute wil be set to the selected date in `YYYY-MM-DD` format.
-This will allow the `<b-form-date>` selected value to be submitted via native broswer form submission.
+This will allow the `<b-form-date>` selected value to be submitted via native browser form submission.

 ## Date constraints

 ### Minimum and maximum dates

 Restrict the calendar range via the `min` and `max` props.
 The props accept a date string in the format of `YYYY-MM-DD` or a date object.

 ### Disabled dates

 If you need to disabled specific dates within the calendar, specify a function reference to the `allowed-dates` prop.
 The function is passed two arguments:

 - `ymd` The date as a `YYYY-MM-DD` string
 - `date` The date as a date object

 The function should either return `true` if the date is selectable (enabled), or `false` if the date cannot be selected (disabled).
 Note that the function **cannot** be asynchronous, and should return a value as quickly as possible.

 ## Validation states